CouncilofLorien/counciloflorien.github.io/docs/emended/annotated-crf.md

  - The resolution of a character tapping to give +1 to a corruption check happens when the corruption check itself resolves.
  - If an effect is in play that prevents a character from being discarded, the character is not considered to fail his corruption check if a result is achieved that would discard him.
 A Wizard would not be eliminated and his player would not lose the game.
  - A character attempting to remove a corruption card on another character may ignore the tapping requirement and recieve -3 to the roll.
- - See also Turn Sequence, Organization Phase, Storing Items.
+ - See also Turn Sequence, Organization Phase, [Storing Items](/original/rulings/crf-15/#storing-items).

 ### -= DDD =-

 #### Darkhaven
- - Rules Erratum: Attacks keyed to Darkhavens are detainment. [effective 11/17/97]
+ - Rules Erratum: Attacks keyed to Darkhavens are detainment. [\[effective 11/17/97\]](/original/rulings/crf-15/#rulings-effective-111797)
  - Whenever a hazard affecting heroes refers to a Darkhaven, interpret it as referring to a Haven instead.
  - Attacks at Darkhavens are canceled only if the company is at the Darkhaven.
  - Darkhavens count as their own nearest Darkhaven.